Pokémon Black and White: Story

 Like previous Pokémon games, Black and White both follow a linear storyline; the main events occur in a fixed order.
-The protagonist of Pokémon Black and White is Hilbert or Hilda, depending on if you choose to play as a boy or a girl.
-Whom journeys through Unova to become the Pokémon Master.
-At the beginning of the games, the player chooses either Snivy, Tepig, or Oshawott as their starter Pokémon as a gift from Professor Aurea Juniper.
+The protagonist of Pokémon Black and White is Hilbert or Hilda (depending on whether the player chooses to play as a boy or a girl), who journeys through Unova to become a Pokémon Master.
+At the beginning of the games, the player chooses either Snivy, Tepig, or Oshawott as their Starter Pokémon as a gift from Professor Aurea Juniper.
 The protagonist's friends, Cheren and Bianca, are also rival Pokémon Trainers who occasionally battle the player; Cheren will choose the Pokémon with a type advantage against the player's, while Bianca will choose the Pokémon with a type disadvantage.
-The player's primary goal is to obtain the eight Gym Badges of Unova and ultimately challenge the Elite Four of the Unova League, and the Pokémon Champion, to complete the main story.
+The player's primary goal is to obtain the eight Gym Badges of Unova and ultimately challenge the Elite Four and the Unova League Champion to complete the main story.

 In addition to the standard gameplay, the player will also have to defeat the games' main antagonist force, Team Plasma, a Knights Templar-esque group who claim that Pokémon are oppressed by humanity and seek to liberate them from their trainers.
 Team Plasma is led by N, a young man who was brought up alongside Pokémon and sees them as friends rather than tools for sport.
-Throughout the game, the player has some encounters with N, who claims that by capturing one of the legendary Pokémon (Reshiram and Zekrom) of Unova and defeating the Pokémon Champion Alder, he will be recognized as Unova's hero and will be able to convince the humans to part with their Pokémon.
+Throughout the game, the player has some encounters with N, who claims that by capturing one of the Legendary Pokémon (Reshiram and Zekrom) of Unova and defeating the Unova League Champion Alder, he will be recognized as Unova's hero and will be able to convince the humans to part with their Pokémon.
 Depending on the game version, N will capture Reshiram in White or Zekrom in Black.